caccavale/nid/docs/DESIGN.md

 if ur thinking about introducing more complexity or technology think again

 # Constraints

-free tier of gh actions, static ghpages site (this is not allowed to cost anything)
+this is not allowed to cost anything

+- free tier of gh actions (limited runner time and frequency)
+- static ghpages site
-1 rps to OSRS api,
+- 1 rps to OSRS wiki api
+- 1 rps scraping OSRS wiki

 # Resources